analogdevicesinc/msdk/Examples/MAX78002/ADC/README.md

 ### Project Usage

-Universal instructions on building, flashing, and debugging this project can be found in the [MSDK User Guide](https://analog-devices-msdk.github.io/msdk/USERGUIDE/).
+Universal instructions on building, flashing, and debugging this project on supported boards can be found in the [MSDK User Guide](https://analog-devices-msdk.github.io/msdk/USERGUIDE/).

 ### Project-Specific Build Notes

-(None)
+(None - this project builds as a standard example)

 ## Required Connections